afriqs/piwik_analytics/README.md

 The piwik_analytics gem provides an easy way to include Piwik into your application.
 By default it will output the asynchronous piwik tracking code for every page (given that it is configured correctly).

+This another fork takes into accounts the french legislation and is compliant with the [CNIL requests](www.cnil.fr/vos-obligations/sites-web-cookies-et-autres-traceurs/outils-et-codes-sources/la-mesure-daudience/)

 ## Installation